-It is very important to follow the proper winterizing steps when closing above ground pools in Connecticut and any area that experiences freezing winter temperatures.
-The Swimming Pool Store has been protecting pools against harsh New England winters for more than 50 years and offers professional pool closing services and tips.
+It is essential to follow proper winterization steps when closing above-ground pools in Connecticut and other areas that experience freezing winter temperatures.
+The Swimming Pool Store has been protecting pools from harsh New England winters for more than 50 years and offers professional pool-closing services and tips.

-It is crucial to take the time to properly close above ground pools for the winter to protect against costly damage and to facilitate an easier opening in the spring.
-Improperly closing your pool can result in ice damage to your pool’s frame and equipment and could lead to serious water chemistry problems in the spring.
+It is crucial to properly close above-ground pools for the winter to protect against costly damage and make opening in the spring easier.
+Improperly closing your pool can result in ice damage to your pool’s frame and equipment, and could lead to serious water chemistry problems in the spring.

-It is important to continue to chlorinate your water and run the filter until closing, even if no longer swimming.
+It is essential to continue chlorinating your water and to run the filter until closing, even if you are no longer swimming.
 This will make your pool closing easier and prevent imbalanced water problems before your final closing.
-You will save time, headaches, and money by winterizing your pool to prevent the risk of freezing damage and contamination.
+You will save time, headaches, and money by winterizing your pool to avoid the risk of freezing damage and contamination.

 Materials Needed for Closing Pools

-It is important to test your water and balance your pool water chemistry before closing above ground and inground pools.
-You will need test strips or a water balancing kit, or have your water tested at your swimming pool store.
+It is essential to test your water and balance the chemistry of your pool before closing above-ground and in-ground pools.
+You will need test strips, a water-balancing kit, or have your water tested at your swimming pool store.
 Before closing your pool, make sure that you balance your:

 Winterizing chemicals are also required and include: